I Swear Parents Guide (2025) – Is This Tourette Syndrome Drama Suitable for Teens?

 FAQs

-A: The film is rated R for language throughout and some violence.
+A: The film is rated R by the MPAA for language throughout and some violence.

 Q: Is I Swear appropriate for kids?

-A: No, the strong language and mature themes make it inappropriate for children.
+A: No. The extremely frequent profanity and mature emotional themes make it unsuitable for children.

-Q: Is there any sexual content or nudity?
+Q: Is there sexual content in I Swear?

 Leave a Comment